About

 INTERSECTING CRAFT + COMPUTATION

-Inspired by Islamic craft, architecture, and spiritual traditions, my work reinterprets and expands on geometrical patterns found in Islamic design and handcrafts using today’s computational tools and fabrication techniques.
+Inspired by Islamic craft, architecture, and spiritual traditions, my research-based studio focuses on reinterpreting and expanding on geometrical patterns found in Islamic design and handcrafts through innovative computational design and digital fabrication techniques.
 I am fascinated by novel ways of translating 2D geometric patterns into 3D spatial experiences.